angekouf/MovieRama/README.md

 Then build the project files by typing

 <code ssh> npm run build </code>

+Then create the .env file by running

+<code ssh> cp .env.example .env </code>

+Open the file and enter your API Key for the Movie DB Api.

-and then let us start the server by typing
+Then let us start the server by typing

 <code ssh> npm start </code>